nicksellen/projects/baseNode_docConst.md

 ## Operational change
 1. Individual action
-	1. All people should do things by themselves, without asking.
+	1. Individual action is when a person does things by themselves, without asking.
+	1. Individual action should consider
+		1. existing agreements
+		1. the reversibility of the action
+		1. who else may be affected and how.
-	1. All people should voice any opposition they might have towards an individual action.
+	1. Everyone should voice any opposition they might have towards an individual action as soon as th
-	1. If a person realizes another opposes their actions, they should stop and proceed with unanimous acceptance
+	1. If a person realizes another opposes their actions, they should cease their activity and proceed with unanimous acceptance

-		1. Just-do-it (a.k.a.
-Doocracy)
-		1. I-will-do-it: Announce.
-		1. Ask-for-advice: Ask each person that you think might be affected for their advice (not their authorization). (a.k.a.
-Advice Process)
-	1. All people are, in good faith, encouraged do things without asking.
-All person should stop doing things if they meet opposition and proceed with unanimous acceptance. with transparency, communication, and commensurate with reversibility unless met by opposition.

 1. Unanimous acceptance
+	1. Unanimous acceptance is when action is taken on the basis that no one opposes it.

 	1. Discuss until no one opposes.
 	1. If you can't reach uc but a majority want to decide, go to sv